 Jarrow – the home of Bede

-Jarrow is a special place in the history of the English speaking people for no other place is more closely associated with Bede, the man who first recorded the history of the English people.
+Jarrow is a special place in the history of the English speaking world for no other place is more closely associated with Bede, the man who first recorded the history of the English people.

 Jarrow was the place where Bede shone as a light of learning in an otherwise dark period of history – an era about which we would know much less if it were not for Bede.
 His legacy was felt throughout Europe.
 In the ninth a century, a monk in far away Switzerland neatly summed up Bede’s influential status when he wrote: